tc39/proposal-UnambiguousJavaScriptGrammar/README.md

  * TypeScript has taken the stance from early on that a script becomes a module when it has at least one `import` or `export` declaration.
-Over the years they have experienced very few user issues with this.
+Over the years they have experienced very few user issues with this approach.

 ## Special Thanks